jasim2k/jasim2k.github.io/index.md

 # Economics & its Facts

 This page is created to know & attain knowledges about Economics.
-I, Abdul Jasim, graduated Bachelor of Commerce and now I would like to share this contents with you.
+I, Abdul Jasim, graduated Bachelor of Commerce and now I would like to share this content with you.

-First of All, This blog is really useful for the beginners in Economics or the persons who is fond of learning Economics from scratch.
+First of All, This blog is really useful for the beginners in Economics or the person who is fond of learning Economics from scratch. i will call myself the beginner.
+So, I can start this journey along with you guys.
-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-I am trying to learn blog with Github Pages..
-This blog initiated to record about A&F

-# Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+## Economics

+Economics is just a science from where you can study about the fact that people and societies make decisions to get in return the most out of their limited pool of resources.
+This study helps you to identify the rootcause of the issues, analyzing the behaviours of individuals, firms and social & political instituitions, to observe how well they convert the limited & constrained resources into finished goods & services that best satisfy human wants and desires.

 ```markdown
 Syntax highlighted code block